Gallic Wars

 In 51 and 50 BC, there was limited resistance, and Caesar's troops mainly engaged in mop-up operations.
 Gaul was conquered, although it would not become a Roman province until 27 BC, and resistance would continue until as late as 70 AD.
 There is no precise end date to the war, but the imminent Roman Civil War led to the withdrawal of Caesar's troops in 50 BC.
 Caesar's wild successes in the war had made him wealthy and provided a legendary reputation.
-The Gallic Wars were a key factor in Caesar's ability to win the Civil War and make himself dictator, which culminated in the end of the Roman Republic and the establishment of the Roman Empire.
+The Gallic Wars were a key factor in Caesar's ability to win the Civil War and make himself dictator, culminating in the end of the Roman Republic and the establishment of the Roman Empire.

 Julius Caesar described the Gallic Wars in his book Commentarii de Bello Gallico.
 It is the primary source for the conflict, but modern historians consider it propaganda and prone to exaggeration.
-Caesar makes impossible claims about the number of Gauls killed (over a million), while claiming almost zero Roman casualties.
+Caesar makes implausible claims about the number of Gauls killed (over a million), while claiming almost zero Roman casualties.
 Modern historians believe that Gallic forces were far smaller than the Romans claimed, and that the Romans suffered significant casualties.
 Regardless of the accuracy of the Commentarii, the campaign was still exceptionally brutal.
 Untold numbers of Gauls were killed, enslaved, or mutilated, including large numbers of civilians.

 Background

 Sociopolitical

 The tribes of Gaul were civilized and wealthy, constituting what is known to archeologists as the La Tène culture.
 Most had contact with Roman merchants and some, such as the Aedui, who were governed by republics, had enjoyed stable political alliances with Rome in the past.
 During the first century, parts of Gaul were becoming urbanized, which concentrated wealth and population centers, inadvertently making Roman conquest easier.
-Though the Romans considered the Gauls to be barbarians, their cities mirrored those of the Mediterranean.
 They struck coins and traded extensively with Rome, providing iron, grain, and many slaves.
 In exchange, the Gauls accumulated much wealth and developed a taste for Roman wine.
 The contemporary writer Diodoros explains that part of the conception of Gallic barbarity was because they drank their wine straight, unlike the supposedly civilized Romans who watered down their wine first.
 However, the Romans realized the Gauls were a powerful fighting force, and considered some of the most "barbaric" tribes to be the fiercest warriors, as they were supposedly uncorrupted by Roman luxuries.